vr33ni/eisbachtracker/README.md

 ├── frontend/ → Vue 3 client (Vite) for the web interface
 ├── go-server/ → Go backend API with PostgreSQL & Flyway
-└── README.md → This file
+├── ml-model/ → Flask API based on a linear regression model to create a prediction └── README.md → This file

 ---